 is the direct lineage of Jesus Christ the son of God through Judah, a

 pure pedigree son of Jacob/Israel.
 For if Satan could interupt this

 chain of pure pedigree lineage from Adam and Eve to Jesus

-Satan know he destroys the plan of God.
+Satan knows he has destroyed the plan of God.